joshstevens19/rrelayer/README.md

 - Testing loading up infura gas
 - Testing loading up tenderly gas
 - Testing handling custom gas with http call

+# Pawel feedback

+- do rrelayer login and then throw on methods which can not be used outside the server

+# Idea for later

+- safe signers and submitters logic + look at account abstracted accounts
+- ability to put your signing provider in other places like auto-top-up
+- more complex allowlist aka methods etc